 Ksenia’s main passion in life is typography and type design.
 Originally from a small seaside town, where she was involved professionally in yacht sport, played violin and studied painting, Ksenia now resides in Moscow after previously studying Typography and Type Design at Moscow University of Printing Arts.
-She currently works as a freelancer type designer and lettering artist where she specialises in calligraphy and lettering in all styles.
+She currently works as a freelance type designer and lettering artist where she specialises in calligraphy and lettering in all styles.
 I spoke with Ksenia to find out more.

 I know you love calligraphy and lettering Ksenia, how did you first become interested in this style of type design?

 That happened when I was studying at the Moscow State University of Printing Arts (Alexander Tarbeev’s class).
 I can remember when I first tried to write something with Roman Capitals.
 That was so hard and awful, but I fell in love.

 Does living in Moscow have an influence on the typefaces you create?